What does it take to time a vehicle?

 To keep the problems with the wire at a minimum on the salt, maintenance is performed on the wire every few years.
 This consists of winding the wire from the full spool to and empty one and inspecting all of it.
 Every splice that is made on the salt is wrapped in electrical tape and immediately cut out.
 Normally several feet of wire on each side of the splice must be cut out to eliminate the corrosion that travels up the wire.
 Once corrosion free wire is found, the wire is stripped and twisted together to form a good mechanical connection.
 The wire is then soldered to ensure a good electrical connection.
 After soldering the wire, special clear shrink sleeve is installed.
 Clear shrink is used to examine the splice at a later date.
 If it is still clear, with no corrosion present, then the splice is not cut out.
 The shrink sleeve has a sealing layer on the inside and when shrunk around the spice and wire, it forms a water tight seal.
 This keeps the salt and water from entering the splice and causing corrosion.

-On June 25, 2011 a group of volunteers from SC TA clubs gathered together at Mike & Pam Manghelli’s, Drifting Sands Ranch to do the wire inspection and repair.
-There were 15 volunteers with 7 SCTA clubs represented.
-They lifted and sorted through 21 spools of wire totaling 38 miles of wire.
-With three spools being wound and inspected at time, it took 11 hours of steady work to complete the task.
-Their pay for the day was all the water, sodas and beer they could drink along with a gourmet lunch from the local Coronel Sanders.
+Volunteers from SC TA clubs always gather together at Mike & Pam Manghelli’s, Drifting Sands Ranch to do the wire inspection and repair.
+They lift and sort through about 21 spools of wire totaling 38 miles of wire.
+With three spools being wound and inspected at time, it takes approximately 11 hours of steady work to complete the task.
+Voluteers get paid for their labor with water, sodas and beer along with a gourmet lunch from the local Coronel Sanders.
 Next time you receive a timing slip at Bonneville, make sure you thank those that slaved in 100 degree heat to ensure the wire is not an issue during the event.